CarlColijn/Jazillionth/README.md

-### Example #7 - testing the main page in-line
+### Example #7 - testing the main page inline

-We want to test the main page itself in-line.
+We want to test the main page itself inline.
 This way we can test it right from disk as well without starting a server.
 For that we make the following alterations to the base example:

 File `main.html`: add extra script tags to include Jazillionth and the test scripts directly.
 Replace the script includes with: